-MultiFreqs 1.1.5 is available, this update is free for owners of the plugin and includes:
+MultiFreqs 1.1.5 is available, this update is free for owners of our spectrum analyzer:

 - Finally fixed various issues with Logic on Apple Silicon